ethereum-optimism/optimism/specs/honest-challenger-fdg.md

 to its root claim:

 1. [**Attack**](./fault-dispute-game.md#attack) if they disagree with the root claim.
-When an honest challenger disagrees with a root claim of a game, it is akin to them agreeing with the output proposal that the game is attempting to delete.
-The root claim commits to the entire execution trace, so the first move by a defender of the output root is to attack with the [ClaimHash](./fault-dispute-game.md#claims) at the midpoint instruction within their execution trace.
+The root claim commits to the entire execution trace, so the first move here is to attack with the [ClaimHash](./fault-dispute-game.md#claims) at the midpoint instruction within their execution trace.
 2. **Do Nothing** if they agree with the root claim.
-If an honest challenger agrees with a root claim of a game, it means that they disagree with the output root it is trying to delete.
-They do nothing because if the root claim is left un-countered, the game will delete the output root they disagree with.
+They do nothing because if the root claim is left un-countered, the game resolves to their agreement.
+NOTE: The honest challenger will still track this game in order to defend any subsequent claims made against the root claim - in effect, "playing the game".

 ### Counter Claims